redhat-developer/odo/website/docs/getting-started/basics.md

 ### Component vs. Application
-A component is a microservice, while an application is a group of microservices.
-To make a microservice belong to an application, all the resources belonging to the microservice are assigned a label.
+A component is akin to a microservice, while an application is a group of components.

 ### odo services vs. Kubernetes services
-odo service helps in connecting one microservice to another, while a Kubernetes service helps in making a microservice accessible outside the cluster.
+Service in terms of odo is an external application that provides an additional functionality, odo service can only be created with [Operators](https://operatorframework.io/what/).
+Service in terms of Kubernetes is a way of exposing a microservice accessible from the cluster to the outside world.
+Learn more about [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).

-Creating an odo service will create a set of resources to establish a successful connection between the two microservices.
+Deploying a service created with odo will create a set of resources in the Kubernetes cluster to establish a successful connection between the odo component and the external application.